m0rs3c0d3/m0rs3c0d3/README.md

 ## Contact

-Blog: [stillnoisy](https://stillnoisy.dev) · HackerOne: active · DEF CON: see you there

 > *The purpose is not just to build tools — but to fully understand how they work and why.
 Running them is not enough.*